AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 1. In _Project Settings_, click **[!UICONTROL Deploy Key]**.

-1. Copy the deploy key to the clipboard.

-Use your deploy key in one of the following Git-based methods:
+1. Copy the deploy key to the clipboard for use in one of the following Git-based methods:

 >[!BEGINTABS]